dignissimus/presearch/README.md

 # Usage
-Currently the program can be run by executing `python -m presearch`
+Once installed, the program can be run by executing `presearch`
 ```bash
 usage: presearch [-h] --file FILE directory